paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 excerpt: In the final part of my three-part essay based on the talk I gave at Smashing Conference, I look at how we create components and consider their wider composition.
 image:
   url: 2017/03/brasilia_motifs.jpg
-  caption: Common architectural motifs can be seen across many of Brasília's civic buildings.
+  caption: Common architectural motifs can be seen across many of Brasília's civic buildings
+crosspost_to_medium: true
 tags:
   - Web
   - Design